-'It Will Be Years' Before Life at Tyndall Air Force Base Returns To Normal
+'It Will Be Years' Before Life At Tyndall Air Force Base Returns To Normal

 Just as the sun was setting, a nearby airman who had been fishing told them that Tyndall received evacuation orders.
 Less than six hours after Jillian and her daughters arrived on base, the Arrowood family was packing up to leave, and haven't been back since.

-They are one of hundreds of military families that have been displaced from Tyndall Air Force as a result of Hurricane Michael.
+They are one of hundreds of military families that have been displaced from Tyndall Air Force base as a result of Hurricane Michael.
 The eye of the Category 4 storm cut straight through the base on Wednesday, October 10, causing catastrophic destruction.
 The storm reduced houses to splinters, blew off roofs, and busted open hangars where top-grade aircraft such as F-22 planes were housed.

 In total, Brig.
 Gen. Edward Thomas, the Air Force Director of Public Affairs, estimated that there were over 860 housing units on the base, and about 11,000 airmen and their families assigned there.